Zurehma/SE2-Kiruna_eXplorer/server/API.md

   - `issuanceDateFrom`: a date that represent the starting date of the filtered document.
   - Request Parameters:
   - `issuanceDateTo`: a date that represent the last date in the range.
+  - `limit`: a number that represents the maximum number of documents returned.
+  - `offset`: a number that specifies the number of rows to skip.
 - Request Body Content: _None_
 - Response Body Content: An array of **Document** objects.
 - Example: